kxcrl/ravensaga/docs/characters/abilities/hold.md

 _A permanence in the air, immutable._

 **Rank:** II
-**Corruption:** 1 per 1' of object size
+**Cost:** Corruption, 1 for every 1' of object size
 **Range:** Any visible object
 **Known By**: Theurgs, Witches

 Looking at an object, the mystic makes a fist with an empty hand.
 As long as their fist remains closed, nothing may lift, rotate, or otherwise move the object.
 This includes any form of damage.

-Any attempt to do so requires the mystic to pass a Resolute check or again suffer the ability cost to continue.
+Should something attempt to do, the mystic must pass a Resolute check or again suffer the ability cost.
+If they do not or cannot, the object responds as normal.